 - Submission of ALL application materials by the application deadline date February 1, 2021 including:*

 *Only complete applications will be reviewed.
 Interviews – Once the Admissions Committee reviews the applicants file, selected candidates will be notified via email inviting the applicant for an interview.

-- Personal Profile & Essays—The personal profile reveals your thoughts about your strengths as a person as well as areas of personal development you believe you need to improve.
-The essays communicate your motivation, goals, circumstances, and experiences related to a pharmacy career.
-Students should focus on providing complete and in-depth information in response to the questions and essay topics in PharmCAS and the supplemental UF College of Pharmacy online forms.
+Supplemental Questions & Essays—The supplemental questions on the PharmCAS application allow you to reveal your thoughts about your strengths as a person as well as areas of personal development you believe you need to improve.
+The essay communicates your motivation, goals, circumstances, and experiences related to a pharmacy career.
+Students should focus on providing complete and in-depth information in response to the supplemental questions and essay topics in PharmCAS.

-- Letters of Recommendation—Two letters are required from separate references.
+Letters of Recommendation—Two letters are required from separate references (PharmCAS accepts up to four).
 The Admissions Committee prefers (not requires) letters from (1) a pharmacist and (2) a science professor.
 A reference can be anyone that knows you well who is not a relative, so it may be a supervisor or other professional.
 Of course, the content of the letter is more important than the title or position of your reference.
 Applicants should select individuals who will be motivated to write detailed comments concerning the applicant’s character, motivation, communication skills, empathy/compassion, service, aptitude for pharmacy studies, maturity, and self-confidence.

 Please note that where the “#” is indicated, the number is variable.
 At public institutions in Florida, the course prefix and last three digits of a course number will match exactly among institutions even though the course title may vary.
 For example, CHM#045 may be CHM1045 or CHM2045, but it is the same course.

 General Chemistry I and General Chemistry II with labs CHM #045, #045L and CHM #046, CHM #046L (8 credits)